DALLAS | CHEF PROFILES

 De Lellis carried that spirit into an early career defined by precision.
 He finished first in his class at École Grégoire-Ferrandi and landed at Joël Robuchon in Las Vegas, where at 27 he became executive chef.
 “It was both exciting and terrifying,” he recalls.
 “Leadership isn’t about being the best cook in the room; it’s about creating an environment where everyone can excel.”

 Now, after 13 years at Robuchon, and 10 of them at the helm, De Lellis has stepped out of the master’s shadow to build something of his own.
+His Dallas debut, Mamani, just secured a Michelin Star after opening the doors just two months ago.
+It’s now only the second starred restaurant in the city and puts De Lellis on the Texas list in essentially record time.

 Christophe De Lellis Mamani Dallas